Edit

 Export cost data

 You can also export your cost data to a storage account.
-This is helpful when you need or others to do more data analysis for costs.
+This is helpful when you or others need to do more data analysis for costs.
 For example, a finance team can analyze the data using Excel or Power BI.
 You can export your costs on a daily, weekly, or monthly schedule and set a custom date range.
 Exporting cost data is the recommended way to retrieve cost datasets.